DONATE

 Connecting the Dots

-During the initial four year-project, Connecting the Dots has delivered vocational training, transformed attitudes to disability and strengthened the work of organisations working with people with disabilities.
+Connecting the Dots delivered vocational training, transformed attitudes to disability and strengthened the work of organisations working with people with disabilities.

-The project has provided vocational training for more than 300 young people with disabilities, and changed attitudes to disability by showing that people with disabilities can be valued, productive employees.
+The project provided vocational training to more than 300 young people with disabilities, and changed attitudes to disability by showing that people with disabilities can be valued, productive employees.

-Find out more by reading our learning report, which focuses on what we’ve learned about changing attitudes, norms and behaviours within the project.
+Find out more by reading our learning report, which focuses on what we learned about changing attitudes, norms and behaviours within the project.

-Two follow-up projects are building on the success of Connecting the Dots by increasing the number of participants and expanding to other areas of the country.
-You can also read an evaluation of these projects.
+Two follow-up projects were built on the success of Connecting the Dots by increasing the number of participants and expanding to other areas of the country.
+Read an evaluation of these projects

 324